davidw3c/portfolio/content/posts/reasons-library-is-good-alternative-to-internet.md

 ---
-title: "7 Reasons why Libraries are a good alternative to the internet"
+title: "7 Reasons why Libraries are a great alternative to the internet"
 date: 2021-03-16T21:54:44Z
 draft: false
 ---